Error: No feed found.

 Please go to the Instagram Feed settings page to create a feed.

-In fact, the first uses of olive oil were for the appearance of the body through external rather than internal use, which is indeed remarkable.
+Olive Oil in Cosmetology: In fact, the first uses of olive oil were for the appearance of the body through external rather than internal use, which is indeed remarkable.
 In ancient Egypt, Rome, and Greece, olive oil was infused with herbs and aromatic herbs for the production of cosmetics and medicines.
-For generations olive oil has been the source of many beauty treatments, from the top of man’s head to the soles of his feet.
+For generations, olive oil has been the source of many beauty treatments, from the top of a man’s head to the soles of his feet.
 Many ancient historians were the ones who appreciated its value both for health and for improving the condition of the skin.

 Homer, speaking of it, characterized it as the liquid gold of the Mediterranean.
 Hippocrates, on the other hand, mentions in the Hippocratic Code a series of applications of olive oil in skin diseases.
 “It’s our medicine, it’s our gold.”
 Olive oil has been considered a luxury item since ancient times and was mostly owned by those belonging to the highest social classes.
 They were used in various moments of people’s daily lives, both men and women.